-Sometimes, you may not be able to talk about an issue with your manager.
+Sometimes, you may not feel comfortable or may not feel it appropriate to talk about an issue with your manager.
 If that's the case, you have several options.
-You may contact your Human Resources Manager or a member of the Legal Department.
+You may contact another manager, your Human Resources Manager or a member of the Legal Department.

-At all times, and for any type of concern, you also have the option to call Castle's anonymous and confidential Incident Reporting Hotline at 800-461-9330 or to make a report via the internet at www.mysafeworkplace.com.
+At all times, and for any type of concern, you also have the option to call Castle's anonymous and confidential Incident Reporting Hotline at 800-461-9330 or to make a report via the internet at www.convercent.com/report.